Woman with hand in the air

 I upload videos every Monday and Thursday.
 So make sure you subscribe and look out for those.
 And I will see you later.
 Bye!

-For a full tutorial on adding YouTube captions visit: http://bit.ly/2nnLzcj
+For a full tutorial on adding YouTube captions, visit: http://bit.ly/2nnLzcj

 Untitled design (2)

-Today Rikki spends her time attending events and public speaking opportunities to teach people about the importance of Closed Captioning.
-When she is not out in the community working towards change she is at home emailing content creators on YouTube asking them to add Closed Captioning to their videos and explaining why it is important for them to do so.
+When she is not out in the community working towards change, she is at home emailing content creators on YouTube, asking them to add Closed Captioning to their videos and explaining why they must do so.

-To learn more about Rikki and the work she does visit:
+To learn more about Rikki and the work she does, visit:

 Rikkipoynter.com & Deafpoynters.com